Lewin's rail: Names and taxonomy

+Description

+Lewin's rail measures 18–27 cm in total length, with a wingspan of 31–35 cm.
+Females average 82 g in weight while males average 88 g.
+In coloration, the abdomen is a barred black and white and the wings are mottled and have "black-to-chestnut" stripes.

 Conservation status

 Lewin's rails are not listed as threatened on the Australian Environment Protection and Biodiversity Conservation Act 1999.
 However, their conservation status varies from state to state within Australia.
 For example:

 Lewin's rail is listed as threatened on the Victorian Flora and Fauna Guarantee Act (1988).
 Under this Act, an Action Statement for the recovery and future management of this species has not yet been prepared.
 It is also notable that the Lewin's rail is listed by an earlier scientific name (Dryolimnas pectoralis) under this Act.

 On the 2007 advisory list of threatened vertebrate fauna in Victoria, the Lewin's rail is listed as vulnerable.

 A subspecies of Lewin's rail, listed as Lewin's water rail (Rallus pectoralis clelandi), is on Western Australia's Wildlife Conservation (Specially Protected Fauna) Notice 2008 Schedule 2 — Fauna presumed to be extinct, under the WA Wildlife Conservation Act 1950.

 Along Kedron Brook in Brisbane, the bird is described as rare and threatened.
 The Brisbane Airport's construction of a second runway initially included 38 hectares of wetlands to be set aside for habitat.
 This was later expanded to 49 hectares to provide a more appropriate vegetation corridor.

 Lewin's rail is protected under the Nature Conservation Act 1992.
 It is an offence to damage or interfere with Lewin's rail in any other way than when accepted by the Act.

 Redland City Council manages environmental pests throughout the Redlands to minimize their impact on native ecosystems and birds such as Lewin's rail.

+Loss of habitat due to changes in water body structure, disruption of nests, and predation by introduced species.